Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 We have demonstrated that the novel marginalized outcome regression approaches achieve greater precision than MAIC and are unbiased under no failures of assumptions.
 Hence, the development of these approaches is appealing and impactful.
 As observed in the simulation study, these methodologies are more efficient than weighting, providing more stable estimators.
 We can now capitalize on the advantages offered by outcome regression with respect to weighting in our scenario, e.g.~extrapolation capabilities and increased statistical precision.
-Furthermore, we have shown that the marginalized covariate-adjusted estimates provide greater statistical precision than the conditional estimates produced by the conventional version of STC.
+Furthermore, we have shown that the marginalized regression-adjusted estimates provide greater statistical precision than the conditional estimates produced by the conventional version of STC.
 While this precision comparison is irrelevant, because it is made for estimators of different estimands, it supports previous research on non-collapsible measures of effect.\cite{moore2009covariate, daniel2020making}

 Marginal and conditional effects are regularly conflated in the literature on population-adjusted indirect comparisons, with many simulation studies comparing the bias, precision and efficiency of estimators of different effect measures.
-The implications of this conflation are widely misunderstood but must be acknowledged in order to provide meaningful comparisons of methods.
-We have built on previous research conducted by the original authors of STC, who have also suggested the use of a preliminary ``covariate simulation step''.\cite{ishak2015simulated, ishak2015simulation} Nevertheless, up until now, there was no consensus on how to marginalize the conditional effect estimates.
+The implications of this conflation must be acknowledged in order to provide meaningful comparisons of methods.
+We have built on previous research conducted by the original authors of STC, who have also suggested the use of a preliminary ``covariate simulation'' step.\cite{ishak2015simulated, ishak2015simulation} Nevertheless, up until now, there was no consensus on how to marginalize the conditional effect estimates.
 For instance, in a previous simulation study,\cite{remiro2020methods} we discouraged the ``covariate simulation'' approach when attempting to marginalize on the linear predictor scale.
-Marginalization on the linear predictor scale reduces to the conventional version of STC, i.e., to ``plugging in' the mean $BC$ covariate values, hence producing conditional effect estimates for $A$ vs.~$C$.
+Averaging on the linear predictor scale, i.e., computing the conditional linear prediction under each treatment for every simulated subject and averaging the linear predictions across all subjects, then calculating the difference between the average predictions, reduces to the conventional version of STC (i.e., to ``plugging in'' the mean $BC$ covariate values).
+It is equivalent to averaging ``predictions at the mean''\cite{bartlett2018covariate} or estimating the ``mean at mean covariates''\cite{qu2015estimation} (as discussed in subsection \ref{subsec341}), hence producing conditional effect estimates for $A$ vs.~$C$, as opposed to marginal estimates.
 We hope to have established some clarity.

 The presented marginalization methods have been developed in a very specific context, common in HTA, where access to patient-level data is limited and an indirect comparison is required.
 However, their principles are applicable to estimate marginal treatment effects in any situation.
 For instance, in scenarios which require marginalizing out regression-adjusted estimates over the study sample in which they have been computed.
 Alternatively, the frameworks can be used to transport the results of a randomized experiment to any other external target population; not necessarily that of the $BC$ trial.
 In both cases, the required assumptions are weaker than those required for population-adjusted indirect comparisons.